-If the woman already ovulates and she is not conceiving, we can increase her chance of getting pregnant by causing her to release more eggs via superovulation.
-Similarly, if a woman has been ovulating with an oral medication, like clomiphene, and is not conceiving, superovuation can improve her chances of conceiving by stimulating her ovaries to release more eggs.
+If a woman already ovulates and is not conceiving, REI doctors can increase her chance of getting pregnant by causing her to release more eggs via superovulation.
+Similarly, if a woman has been ovulating with an oral medication (such as clomiphene) and is not conceiving, superovuation can improve her chances of conceiving by stimulating her ovaries to release more eggs.

 How is superovulation performed?

 Women who naturally ovulate may release extra eggs when they take oral medications such as clomiphene.
 This is a mild form of superovulation and is generally low in cost and risk.

 We recommend an ultrasound around the time of ovulation to determine how many follicles are growing.
 If the ultrasound reveals that the woman is producing just one follicle, the dose or medication might be changed in the next cycle.

 Many women undergoing superovulation will opt for gonadotropins.
 Gonadotropins are hormones that cause eggs to grow.
 These medicines are given by injection with a small needle, just beneath the skin.
 Many different brands are available, including Bravelle, Follistim, Gonal-F, Menopure and Repronex, but most are equally effective.

 Your physician will select the dose and brand prior to your treatment.
 Given in high doses, gonadotropins will cause multiple eggs to grow at the same time.
 A woman using gonadotropins requires close monitoring to ensure that she is not producing too many eggs.